rmwalls/Challenge-Calculator/README.md

+Challenge-Calculator

 This is my front-end Javascript version of an application to calculate a percentage-based tip for a server.
-As per the <bold>rules and requirements it:</bold>
+As per the <strong>rules and requirements it:</strong>

 * Takes in the value of the bill